jbferet/prospect/paper/paper.md

 to the leaf spectroscopy community.

+# Availability

+prospect is an open-source software package made available under the GPL-3.0 license.
+It can be installed through GitHub repository using the remotes package: remotes::install_github("jbferet/prospect").
+Tutorials are available at [https://jbferet.gitlab.io/prospect/](https://jbferet.gitlab.io/prospect/).

 # Acknowledgements

 The authors acknowledge financial support from Agence Nationale de la Recherche (BioCop project — ANR-17-CE32-0001)